Skip to content

 Does the CASP authorisation passport into other EU member states?

-Yes.
-Article 65 MiCA passport rules apply.
-The home authority (CNMV) notifies the host; the host has limited grounds to refuse.
-See our branch vs Freedom of Services piece for the operational model choice.
+Yes — Article 65 MiCA.
+CNMV as home authority notifies the host, which has limited grounds to refuse.
+See our branch vs Freedom of Services piece for the operating-model choice.

-• Confirm whether your services catalogue triggers CASP authorisation, ART/EMT issuance, or both — and engage the right competent authority early.
+• Founders: confirm whether the services catalogue triggers CASP authorisation, ART/EMT issuance, or both — and engage the right authority early.

-• If you hold a PSAN registration, do not assume continuity — start the CASP file inside the transition window.
+• PSAN-registered firms: do not assume continuity — start the CASP file inside the transition window.

-• Build the custody segregation, market-abuse policy and Travel Rule implementation as core elements of the file, not as add-ons.
+• CTOs: build custody segregation, the market-abuse policy and the Travel Rule implementation as core file elements, not add-ons.

-• Run pre-application engagement with CNMV before the formal submission.
+• Programme leads: run pre-application engagement with CNMV before the formal submission.

-• Plan post-grant reporting alongside the application — Travel Rule, DAC8, market-abuse monitoring switch on day one.
+• COOs: plan post-grant reporting alongside the application — Travel Rule, DAC8 and market-abuse monitoring switch on at grant.

 Related reads.